arjuntherajeev/neo4j_issuu_data_analysis/README.md

 Now that we have access to the values of _each_ entry, it is time to create the Nodes and Relationships.
 This is accomplished using the `MERGE` keyword in Neo4j.
 It is _crucial_ to know the difference between `CREATE` and `MERGE`.
 As an example:

-If we execute the following statements (in order):
+If we execute the following statements sequentially (provided that the constraints were __NOT__ created):
 ```
 CREATE (d:Document {doc_uuid:1}) RETURN (d)
 CREATE (d:Document {doc_uuid:1}) RETURN (d)